suit-wg/architecture/draft-ietf-suit-architecture.md

 broadcast protocols.

 A manifest specification must support different cryptographic algorithms and algorithm extensibility.
-Because of the nature of unchangeable code in ROM for use with bootloaders the use of post-quantum secure signature mechanisms, such as hash-based signatures {{I-D.ietf-cose-hash-sig}}, are attractive because they maintain security in presence of quantum computers.
+Due of the nature of unchangeable code in ROM for use with bootloaders the use of post-quantum secure signature mechanisms, such as hash-based signatures {{I-D.ietf-cose-hash-sig}}, are attractive.
+These algorithms maintain security in presence of quantum computers.

-A mandatory-to-implement set of algorithms has to be defined offering a key length of 112-bit symmetric key or security or more, as outlined in Section 20 of RFC 7925 {{RFC7925}}.
-This corresponds to a 233 bit ECC key or a 2048 bit RSA key.
+A mandatory-to-implement set of algorithms will be specified in the manifest specification {{I-D.ietf-suit-manifest}}}.

 ## Rollback attacks must be prevented